 The next dropdown will allow you to select ‘How questions behave’.
 Some of the more commonly used options available for you to select from this dropdown are:

-Deferred Feedback – If this option is selected then the student must enter an answer to every question, and click ‘submit’ on the Quiz, in order to receive feedback.
+- Deferred feedback – If this option is selected then the student must enter an answer to every question, and click ‘submit’ on the quiz, in order to receive feedback.

-Manual grading – This option is preselected for essay questions, but you are able to make any type of Quiz question available for manual grading if you wish.
+- Manual grading – This option is preselected for essay questions, but you are able to make any type of quiz question available for manual grading if you wish.

-These options allow you to control what information students are able to see during their attempt at the Quiz, immediately after the attempt, after they have submitted (but while the Quiz is still available to students), and after the Quiz is closed.
+These options allow you to control what information students are able to see during their attempt at the quiz, immediately after the attempt, after they have submitted (but while the quiz is still available to students), and after the quiz is closed.

-If you are using the Quiz tool as for an assessment task, you will want to ensure that students are not able to see their grades and feedback until after the quiz has ‘closed’ (no longer accessible to students).
+If you are using the quiz tool for an assessment task, you will want to ensure that students are not able to see their grades and feedback until after the quiz has ‘closed’ (no longer accessible to students).
 Making sure that the only options selected are in the ‘After the quiz is closed’ column will ensure that students aren’t able to supply the correct and incorrect responses to their peers.